machinewrapped/gpt-subtrans/readme.md

 ## Project File

-**Note** If you are using the GUI a project file is created automatically when you open a subtitle file for the first time, and the project is generally updated automatically when anything changes, so you shouldn't need to use the project argument.
+**Note** If you are using the GUI a project file is created automatically when you open a subtitle file for the first time, and the project is generally updated automatically when anything changes.

 The `--project` argument or `PROJECT` .env setting can take a number of values, which control whether and when an intermediate file will be written to disc.